-A drizzle of crema is the special extra touch to your Mexican favorite dishes.
-This nut free and soy free Mexican vegan crema recipe needs just 5 ingredients and it’s incredibly easy to make.
+A drizzle of vegan crema is the special extra touch to your Mexican favorite dishes.
+This dairy free, nut free and soy free Mexican vegan sour cream recipe needs just 5 ingredients and it’s incredibly easy to make.

-Crema fresca is Mexico’s equivalent of France’s crème fraîche and Eastern Europe’s smetana.
+Crema or crema fresca is Mexico’s equivalent of France’s crème fraîche and Eastern Europe’s smetana.

-These are all are types of “sour” cream but without the tartness of American-style sour cream.
+These are all are types of “sour” cream but without the same tartness of American-style sour cream.

 In a pinch you could interchange them, but if you’re looking for that extra tartness of the American version you won’t find these as strong, and so the American kind may not suit all recipes.